GiselaMD/Readable/README.md

 # Readable Project - Udacity
 This project was made for the React Nanodegree.

+Readable is a React App where users can create posts in predefined categories, comment on posts and other users' posts, and vote on posts and comments.
+Users can also edit and delete posts as well as comments.

+The client app is built with React and Redux.

 ## Important

 This project depends on the 'api-server' directory